 Corporal punishment is viewed differently by every culture.
-It is suggested that in society where harsh environment exists, the effects of physical punishment on children’s emotional development and social interaction are minimal or none.
+It is suggested that in a society where the harsh environment exists, the effects of physical punishment on children’s emotional development and social interaction are minimal or none.

-The prevalence of physical punishment within a certain culture may greatly affect the children’s perception whether to think they are being abused or being loved by their parents.
+The prevalence of physical punishment within a certain culture may greatly affect the children’s perception of whether to think they are being abused or being loved by their parents.

-The findings of Lansford and Dodge inclined to the latter literature manifesting environment as a factor that could influence child’s perception to consider the normalcy of physical punishment in a given society.
+The findings of Lansford and Dodge inclined to the latter literature manifesting environment as a factor that could influence a child’s perception to consider the normalcy of physical punishment in a given society.

 In understanding the effect of corporal punishment, ethnicity is an important factor to consider.
 Every culture has its own belief and consideration depending on the observable normative phenomena like violence.